hityingph/hityingph.github.io/_publications/4-Ying_JPhysChemC_2020.md

 ---
-title: "4.Ying P, Zhang J, Zhang X, Zhong Z. Impacts of functional group substitution and pressure on the thermal conductivity of ZIF-8[J].
-The Journal of Physical Chemistry C, 2020, 124(11): 6274-6283."
+title: "4.Ying, P., Zhang, J., Zhang, X., & Zhong, Z. (2020).
+Impacts of functional group substitution and pressure on the thermal conductivity of ZIF-8.
+The Journal of Physical Chemistry C, 124(11), 6274-6283."
 collection: publications
-permalink: /publication/4-Penghua_JPhysChemC_2020
+permalink: /publication/4-Ying_JPhysChemC_2020
 excerpt: 'Metal–organic frameworks (MOFs) are promising candidates as natural gas adsorbents because of their porous feature and high structural tunability.
 In the gas adsorption/desorption process, MOFs are often under complicated physical environments, such as varied pressure and temperature; however, limited attention has been paid to the effect of pressure on their thermal properties.
 In this work, taking ZIF-8 with four different functional groups (−H, −CH3, −Cl, and −Br) as an example, we investigate the influence of functional group substitution and pressure on the thermal conductivity of MOFs through equilibrium molecular dynamics simulations.'
 date: 2020-02-27
 venue: 'The Journal of Physical Chemistry C'